-Microsoft Calling Plans - What You Need to Know (And Why You Should Care)
+Microsoft Calling Plans - Everything You Need to Know

 Have you been waiting for Microsoft Calling Plans?
 Well, it's here now!
 As of May 1st, 2018, Microsoft Calling Plans became generally available in Canada.
 Not familiar with what Microsoft Calling Plans are?
 This blog is all about Microsoft Phone System and Calling Plans, and why you should care about them!